as-abhinav/krackjack/README.md

 # Installation

-To install the generator-Gulp-Compass-Neat from npm run:
+To install clone repo and -
-$ npm install -g generator-gulp-compass-neat
+$ npm install

 # Usage
 Initiate the generation:
-cd into the project directory and run *yo gulp-compass-neat*.
-This will scaffhold the project for you.

 Once everything is ready, start the local-server:

 $ *gulp*

-#To learn more about Yeoman :

-Yeoman has a heart of gold.
-If you'd like to know more about Yeoman checkout the complete official documentation [Getting Started Guide](https://github.com/yeoman/yeoman "Yeoman")

 #License